This post was updated recently. Original post published 04/2020.

 The popularity of coaching has been accelerating for some time now.
 According to estimates from the International Coach Federation, there were about 17,500 coaches in North America alone in 2016, 92% of whom were actively working with clients.
 When a coach who is ready to work with your organization is available on every corner, how do you ensure that they will address the challenges that you are facing?
 Coaching is not one-size-fits-all; it is very context-specific.
-In this post, we will take a look at the ways that you can deploy business coaching in your organization to get the benefits you are after.
+In this post, we will take a look at the ways that you can deploy business coaching in your organization, virtually or in-person, to get the benefits you are after.

 What business coaching is all about

 As the name might imply, business coaching focuses strictly on skills, competencies, and behaviours impacting the workplace.
 A business coach enhances the individual’s capacity as a leader, drives performance, and transforms the way that individual works with their direct reports, peers, and more senior leaders.
 To accomplish this, the coach takes the leader on a guided journey of exploration and discovery, and can also serve as a thought partner and sounding board, particularly when working at the executive level.

 Throughout the process, the coach engages key stakeholders to ensure close alignment to the business context.
 This usually means involving the individual’s leader and a representative from HR, alongside the individual, to align on the goals at the beginning of the engagement, checking in with the stakeholders in the middle of the engagement to keep things on track, and conducting a wrap-up meeting with the same group at the end of the engagement to assess outcomes.